Cape Town: South Africa is one of 51 countries that have not yet ratified the agreement

 Among them are some significant traders such as Argentina, Indonesia and South Africa.
 Among the rest are many that would benefit most from streamlining their border procedures, particularly if they receive aid to do so.

-Many countries that have not ratified may do so soon (at the moment they have until the end of 2017).
+Many countries that have not ratified may do so soon.
 Some have already submitted “Category A notifications” (listing measures they will implement immediately), even though they have not ratified (including Egypt and Indonesia).
-Many are actively preparing the details of what they will phase in, with and without assistance (B and C notifications).
+Many are actively preparing the details of what they will phase in, with and without assistance (C and B notifications).

 (The rules on amending WTO agreements actually include a clause allowing the membership to expel countries that do not ratify in time.
 Of course, the word “expel” is not used.
 Instead: the country “shall be free to withdraw from the WTO or to remain a Member with the consent of the Ministerial Conference”.
 Incidentally, this provision seems to be the only way to kick a country out of the WTO.
 However, it is unlikely to be invoked here.)